 Additionally, up to 15 new branch campuses may be set up in the coming years to cater to the increasing demand for higher education in Dubai.
 The emirate currently has over 50 international institutions, many of which are branch campuses.

-For UK companies considering opening a regional HQ, Dubai is a land of opportunity with the infrastructure that can directly benefit businesses in the long run.
-However, businesses must be prepared for the process of forming and maintaining an entity here.
+If you're considering opening a regional HQ, Dubai is a land of opportunity with the infrastructure that can directly benefit businesses in the long run.
+However, you will need to be prepared for the process of forming and maintaining an entity here.
 For example, while English is widely used in business, Arabic remains the official language for important legal documents and government communications.

-From our office in Dubai, our expert team can deliver strategic guidance to ensure compliance and support your market expansion efforts in the UAE or internationally.
+From our office in Dubai, our expert team have assisted multinationals through the setup process and can deliver strategic guidance as you expand your business in the UAE or internationally.
 For more information on our entity formation and administration services, please get in touch with us.

 Speak to our experts today